-Jennifer Langer-Osuna researches collaborative mathematics problem-solving in culturally and linguistically diverse classrooms.
-Her work focuses on how student interaction shape both learning opportunities and identity formation, especially through negotiations of authority.
+Jennifer M. Langer-Osuna researches collaborative mathematics problem-solving in classrooms.
+Her work focuses on how student interaction during collaborative activity shape participation patterns, learning opportunities, and identity formation, especially through negotiations of authority.
+She also examines how social identities affect negotiations of authority among students.
 The Spencer Foundation has funded her work and she has published in the Journal for Research in Mathematics Education, Journal of the Learning Sciences, Review of Research in Education, Mathematics Teaching and Learning, ZDM, Mathematics Education Research Journal, Canadian Journal of Science, Mathematics, and Technology Education, among other outlets.

 M.A., University of California, Berkeley, 2002